aryanxvz/neopay/README.md

 ## Features

-- Sign up or log in to start managing your PayTM account
+- Sign up or log in to start managing your NeoPay account
 - User authentication and authorization
 - Add money to your account
 - Transfer money to other users